mahesh-ak/north_caucasian_asr/README.md

 ## To do

-* run training with accelerate
+* Fix the problem of non-reproducible results
 * Take note of the delimiter '#' of the default model (ctaguchi)
 * Add feature to handle Archi data
 * Fix identifier for tiers containing IPA transcripts